GandhiCloudLab/mcm-namespace-sample/readme.md

 #### Channel

 Placeholder for the Deployable yaml files.
-Here it is pointing to github repo.
-(To this same repo)
+The type of the channel is `namepsace`.
+Here it is pointing to the `gstore-namespace-app-ns` namespace in the hub as it is mentioned in the line number 12.

 <img src="images/10-channel.png" >